SamBuckberry/sambuckberry.github.io/index.md

 for precision health
 - **Architect and developer:** Computational systems for Indigenous data sovereignty
-- Contributing member of the
-Australian Alliance for Ingigenous Genomics (ALIGN)
+- **Contributor:** Australian Alliance for Indigenous Genomics (ALIGN)
+    - Data sovereignty, privacy and security
+    - Education and outreach

 #### **The University of Western Australia (2015-2021)**